 FOSTERING URBAN SUSTAINABILITY SINCE 1969

 SPEC is the oldest environmental non-profit in Canada.
-For more than 45 years SPEC has brought a range of environmental concerns to the attention of policy makers, industry and the public.
+For over 50 years SPEC has brought a range of environmental concerns to the attention of policy makers, industry and the public.

 Through its public education and advocacy work, SPEC has built a lasting legacy of environmental protection.
 Some of our most important achievements include:

 * SPEC House picture: The SPEC team in 1972!
 4 vertical lines, from top to bottom:

 - 1st line: Peter Witte, Jim Bryan, Ken Pattern (and his dog!), Allison Appelbe.

 - 2d line: Ginny Howe Witte, Maggie Ziegler, ?, Gary Gallon.

 - 3d line: Steve Boyce, ?, Allan Fossen.

 - 4th line: Lindsay, Terry Chantler, ?, ?.

 If you know any of the unidentified mystery people in the photo, please let us know!